cmwd/cmwd.github.io/data/sidebar.md

       action: "print"
 ---

-I'm a web developer specialized in JavaScript and rich client-side applications.
+I am a web developer specialized in JavaScript and rich client-side applications.
 Focused on finding the best solution for a given problem.
 I'm passionate about new technologies and always eager to help others.

 Away from the screen, I like to spin some records, learn something new or try this new craft beer.